-5. Agreements between the company and its board members or employees providing for compensation if they are made redundant without valid reason following a takeover bid.
-(Art.
-61 bis 4 c 5 of the Securities
+5. Agreements between the company and its officers, executives and employees that provide indemnities for the event of unfair dismissal or of termination as a result of a takeover bid (Art.
+61 bis 4 c 5 of the Securities Market Act).

-Market Act).
+At 31 December 2012, the contracts between the Company and members of its Senior Management, including one Executive Director, envisage expressly their entitlement to receive the compensation established in Article 56 of the Workers' Statute in the event of unjustified dismissal.

-At 31 December 2011, the contracts between the Company and members of its Senior Management, including two Executive Directors, envisage expressly their entitlement to receive the compensation established in Article 56 of the Workers' Statute in the event of unjustified dismissal.
+In the Ferrovial group of companies, the contracts of some executives, mainly those working abroad, contain clauses that provide for indemnities or obligations of prior notice by the Company for cases of unjustified dismissal.

-In the Ferrovial company group, the contracts of some executives, mainly those working abroad, contain clauses that provide for indemnities or obligations of prior notice by the Company for cases of unjustified dismissal.
+Similarly, 11 members of Senior Management, including one Executive Director, are recognized as being entitled to deferred remuneration with a view to fostering their loyalty and encouraging them to remain with the Company.
+This item consists of extraordinary remuneration that will only become effective when certain of the following circumstances occur:

-Similarly, 11 members of Senior Management including two Executive Directors are recognized as being entitled to deferred remuneration with a view to fostering loyalty on their part and permanent allegiance to the company.
-This extraordinary remuneration would be payable only in the event of any of the following circumstances:
+- Removal of the senior executive by mutual agreement or upon reaching a certain age. - Unjustified dismissal or abandonment by the Company on its initiative without justification for dismissal, prior to the senior executive reaching the age initially agreed upon, if the aforementioned amount exceeded that resulting from applying the Workers Statute. - The death or disability of the senior executive.

-- Removal of the senior executive by mutual agreement or upon reaching a certain age. - Unjustified dismissal or abandonment of the Company on the latter's initiative without justification for dismissal, prior to the senior executive reaching the age initially agreed upon, if the aforementioned amount exceeded that resulting from applying the Workers Statute. - The death or disability of the senior executive. - To cover this incentive each year, the Company contributes to a group savings insurance policy, of which the Company itself is both policyholder and beneficiary, quantified according to a certain percentage of the total monetary remuneration of each senior executive.
+To cover this incentive each year, the Company contributes to a mutual savings insurance policy, of which the Company itself is both policyholder and beneficiary, quantified according to a certain percentage of the total monetary remuneration of each senior executive.

-6. A description of the main characteristics of the internal control and risk management systems with regard to the statutory financial reporting.
-(Art.
-61 bis 4.h of the Securities Market Act).
+6. A description of the main characteristics of the internal control and risk management systems in connection with the process of disclosing financial information (Art.
+61 bis 4 h of the Securities Market Act).